 Why Pause and Resume Call Recording Isn’t Enough

-Pause and Resume is a feature that allows contact centre agents to temporarily halt the recording of a call, typically when sensitive information, such as credit card data, is being exchanged.
+Pause and Resume is a feature that allows contact center agents to temporarily halt the recording of a call, typically when sensitive information, such as credit card data, is being exchanged.
 This feature is often promoted as a solution for achieving PCI compliance.
-However, Pause and Resume solutions can expose organisations and contact centres to unnecessary risk, threats and non-compliance.
+However, Pause and Resume solutions can expose organizations and contact centers to unnecessary risk, threats and non-compliance.